7Ji/arb/README.md

-  -B, --nobuild        Do not actually build the packages -C, --noclean        Do not clean unused sources and outdated packages -N, --nonet          Disallow any network connection during makepkg's build routine -h, --help           Print help
+  -B, --nobuild        Do not actually build the packages -C, --noclean        Do not clean unused sources and outdated packages -N, --nonet          Disallow any network connection during makepkg's build routine -g, --gmr <GMR>      Prefix of a 7Ji/git-mirrorer instance, e.g. git://gmr.lan, The mirror would be tried first before actual git remote
+  -h, --help           Print help
   -V, --version        Print version
 ```